Trans- & Inter-disciplinary science approaches

 Over the past 20 years there have been a number of parallel trends for more inclusive inquiry and knowledge production approaches (all calling for more collaborative science, interdisciplinarity, and adaptive management/learning).
 These include:

-- Sustainability science This report summarises the characteristics of a new science for sustainability that was coined at the 2000 Friibergh Workshop on Sustainability Science in Sweden.
+- Sustainability Science: Challenges for the New Millennium This paper by William Clark summarises the characteristics of a new science for sustainability that was first coined at the 2000 Friibergh Workshop on Sustainability Science in Sweden.
 It highlights the need for a more engaged science with better systems understanding.
 Recent efforts that have emerged from subsequent thinking and dialogue can be found at the Forum: Science and Innovation for Sustainable Development.
 This forum seeks to facilitate information exchange and discussion among the growing and diverse group of individuals, institutions, and networks engaged in the field of science and technology for sustainability.

 - Post-Normal Science Funtowicz, Silvio and Jerry Ravetz (Lead Authors); Robert Costanza (Topic Editor).
 2006.
 "Post-Normal Science."
 In: Encyclopedia of Earth.
 Eds.
 Cutler J. Cleveland (Washington, D.C.: Environmental Information Coalition, National Council for Science and the Environment).
 [First published September 18, 2006; Last revised September 20, 2006; Retrieved February 24, 2007].